 A time for women to foster Christian beliefs and values while receiving encouragement for their personal and spiritual journey.
 As well, empowering women for service to others.
 Available at South Windsor Citadel Church (including brunch).

 Available at South Windsor Citadel Church on Thursdays @ 6:15 pm - 7:00 pm.

 - Board, lodging and personal needs to homeless males on a short term, infrequent basis

 - Onsite Resource Coordinators to assist Emergency Shelter participants find permanent housing

 - Onsite Housing Information worker to help client finding the place they can stay

-Long term housing for men with mental health issues who are over the age of 18 and their housing accommodations have broken down in the community.
+Onsite supportive care for men dealing with mental health concerns and/or addiction who are 18 and older.
 Service available at Windsor Community And Rehabilitation Centre.

-- Windsor Community And Rehabilitation Centre open Monday to Friday (6:00 pm - 7:00 pm)
+- Windsor Community And Rehabilitation Centre open Monday, Tuesday, Wednesday (6:00 pm - 7:00 pm)

 - Community feeding program in operation from November to March; providing an evening meal of hot soup with bread to individuals and families in need of these services